 As the main calculation for pricing an extension is based on floorspace, whether an extension is to the rear or side of a property will not have a large impact on the overall cost of the build.

 There will be other factors that affect pricing depending on the design of the extension though, such as how integrated with the original building it is and what structural implications this has, how many windows and doors it has, if a new kitchen or bathroom will be in the extension, or how difficult access is.

 Double vs single storey extension costs

-Many sources claim that a second storey will be priced at only half or two thirds of the cost of the first floor (so if the single storey extension is 20msq and costs £22,000, the second floor could be an additional £11,000, for a total of £33,000).
-However, tradespeople we have spoken with tend to disagree, and say that the majority of extension builders will price a job based on the total square meterage - so a two-storey extension with both floors of 20msq floor space will be £44,000.
+Many sources claim that a second storey will be priced at only half or two thirds of the cost of the first floor (so if the single storey extension is 20msq and costs £25,000, the second floor could be an additional £12,500, for a total of £37,500).

 Masonry vs timber frame extension costs